github/codeql/docs/language/learn-ql/python/introduce-libraries-python.rst

 CodeQL library for Python
 =========================

-Overview of the extensive library you use to analyze databases generated from Python code bases.
-This library uses classes with abstractions and predicates to present the data in an object-oriented form.
-This abstraction makes it easier for you to write queries.
+This is an overview of the extensive library you use to analyze databases generated from Python code bases.
+Using this library makes it easier for you to write queries.

 About the CodeQL library for Python
 -----------------------------------

+The CodeQL library for each programming language uses classes with abstractions and predicates to present data in an object-oriented form.
+This abstraction makes it easier for you to write queries.

-The CodeQL library for each programming language is implemented as a set of QL modules, that is, files with the extension ``.qll``.
+Each CodeQL library is implemented as a set of QL modules, that is, files with the extension ``.qll``.
 The module ``python.qll`` imports all the core Python library modules, so you can include the complete library by beginning your query with:

 .. code-block:: ql